syncfusion-content/flutter-docs/Flutter/DateRangePicker/hijri date picker.md

 {% endtabs %}

 ### Programmatic view navigation
-You can programmatically navigate view in the hijri date picker widget by using the [view]() property of `HijriDtePickerController`.
+You can programmatically navigate view in the hijri date picker widget by using the [view]() property of `HijriDatePickerController`.

 {% tabs %}
 {% highlight Dart %}